SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Methods/index.md

 ### AbortAsync

 A call to [AbortAsync][abortasync] aborts an ongoing request.
-The AbortRequest itself is not responded to by the terminal and the response of the aborted request ends up as a result of the aborted request.
+The AbortRequest itself is not responded to by the terminal, and the response of the aborted request ends up as a result of the aborted request.

 ### ReverseLastAsync